All Products

 Note

-The granularity for selecting synchronization objects is at the table level.
+The selection granularity for synchronization objects is table.

 Selected Objects

-No extra configuration is required for this example.
-You can use the object name mapping feature to set the topic name, number of partitions, and partition key for the source table in the destination Kafka instance.
+This example does not require additional configuration.
+You can use the mapping feature to set the topic name, number of partitions, and partition key for the source table in the destination Kafka instance.
 For more information, see Mapping information.

 Note

-• If you use the object name mapping feature, other objects that depend on this object may fail to synchronize.
+• If you use the object name mapping feature, synchronization of other objects that depend on this object may fail.

-• To select SQL operations for incremental synchronization, right-click the object to be synchronized in the Selected Objects section and select the required SQL operations from the dialog box that appears.
+• To select SQL operations for incremental synchronization, right-click the object to be synchronized in Selected Objects and select the required SQL operations in the dialog box that appears.

 Configuration